Pttn/rieMiner/README.md

 ./rieMiner /home/user/rieMiner/rieMiner.conf
 ```

-If the provided configuration file was not found, you will be asked a few questions to configure very basic settings of Solo or Pooled Mining.

 For other Modes or more options, you need to know how to write a configuration file yourself.
 The rieMiner.conf syntax is very simple: each option is set by a line like

 ```